Yzx7/Yzx7/README.md

-Hi 👋 My name is Gerson
+Hi 👋 My name is YuriR
 =======================

 MERN and Python developer